 In lieu of a comprehensive exam, all students will have an extensive Portfolio requirement.
 Artifacts from each core class and most electives will make up the portfolio as well as other documents and personal statements.
 The portfolio should begin during the first year and be completed during the final quarter.

-The following links provide further information on the portfolio process:
+The following additional links provide information on the portfolio process: